How to Open a Marijuana Dispensary in Alaska

 Application Process

-The first step you should take after familiarizing yourself with the relevant laws and regulations is to secure a location for your new marijuana dispensary.
+First, you should familiarize yourself with the relevant laws and regulations for both medical cannabis and recreational marijuana use.
+Second, secure a location for your new marijuana dispensary.
 You will need to provide proof of ownership or a rental agreement with your application.
-After you secure a location, you will need to start a marijuana application and follow the steps.
-The board also requires you to submit supplemental documents depending on the license you apply for.
+After you secure a location, you will need to start a marijuana application.

-State law gives local governments the right to protest a license application.
-The board will not issue your license unless the local government where the dispensary is located permits the type of license you are applying for.
-It is thus important to verify that the laws of your specific city allow the dispensary license.
+State law gives local governments and municipalities the right to protest a license application.
+The board will not issue your license unless the local government where the dispensary is located permits the type of license for which you are applying.
+Thus, it is important to verify the laws of your specific city before applying for a dispensary license.

 Do I Need to Post Notices to Consumers in My Dispensary?